 “Google Maps was the first choice,” explained Mohammed Ocean, Pipedrive’s Head of Growth.
 “It’s developer-friendly and, of course, it was already a product familiar to us and to our end users.
 We want our users to feel comfortable with our software, and Google Maps Platform is the best mapping software out there.”

-Because Pipedrive’s CTO and co-founder, Martin Tajur, were very familiar with Google APIs, implementing the Maps integration was completed very quickly.
-The Places API was especially helpful.
+Because the company’s CTO along with its co-founder Martin Tajur were very familiar with Google APIs, implementing the Maps integration was completed very quickly.
+The “Places” API was especially helpful.
 Considering that Pipedrive has customers around the world, Google Maps Platform can handle any address challenges, regardless of format.
-Pipedrive’s team was able to build their integration — and then revise it over time.
+The Pipedrive team was able to build their integration — and then revise it over time.

-Onix entered the picture, Ocean said, because “Pipedrive may not have used best practices when setting up our Maps for Business instance."
-Onix came in and helped with the licensing agreement and also reviewed the usage stats.
+Onix entered the picture, Ocean said, because “Pipedrive may not have used best practices when setting up our Maps for Business instance.”
+Onix helped with the licensing agreement and also reviewed the usage stats.

 “Essentially, we did a live tour of the Maps application to better optimize usage,” Ocean explained.
 “Onix was a huge value here, providing insight on how to improve usage and the number of requests.
 It’s really very stable now.”

-According to Ocean, Onix delivered white glove service throughout the process.
-Being a startup, things move quickly at Pipedrive.
+According to Ocean, Onix delivered white-glove service throughout the process.
+As a startup, things move quickly at Pipedrive.
 Onix showed the team how to reduce map costs while increasing map usage.

-"And they did this in four days!”
+“And they did this in four days!”
 Ocean noted.
-“Onix quickly understood our needs and delivered easily digestible reports to show next steps.
+“Onix quickly understood our needs and delivered easily digestible reports to show the next steps.
 Pipedrive is really happy now with our Google Maps Platform offering and happy to be with Onix.”

 Integrating Google Maps Platform into Pipedrive allows users to visualize sales data on a map.
 Each member of a field sales team can use Maps to plan out his or her day.
-Team members can find customers by zip code, city, state, or however, they are planning their travels.
-Outside sales teams love the maps because it makes their job easier and reduces the administrative time needed to plan their travels.
+Team members can find customers by zip code, city, state — or by whatever criteria they are planning their travels.
+Outside sales teams love the maps because it makes their job easier, reducing the administrative time needed for travel planning.